 SEE A VET REGULARY

-When you purchase a pup from Perfect Peks Kennel, you must take him/her to a vet within 24 hours of taking delivery.
+When you purchase a pup from me you must take him/her to a vet within 24 hours of taking delivery.
 Have a vet picked out prior to taking delivery of your new puppy and take your puppy to a veterinarian for an initial exam.
 Your pal will get his/her essential exam. and recommendation for future wormings and vaccinations.
 Follow your veterinarian's recommendation for additional visits.

 Comb or brush daily.

 Bathe your dog on a regular basis.

 Clip his/her nails as needed, avoiding the sensitive area at the base of the nail.
 Ask your veterinarian if you're unsure how to do this.